- Real Estate Development

 Sherin and Lodgen’s Employment Law Department represents executive, professionals and business clients across a range of industries, providing counseling, negotiation, and complex litigation services.

-The Employment Law Department is led by Nancy S. Shilepsky, a pioneer in the field of executive advocacy and a leading influence in employment law and employment litigation.
+The department is led by Nancy S. Shilepsky, a pioneer in the field of executive advocacy and a leading influence in employment law and employment litigation.
 Nancy’s many accolades include the distinction of being designated as a “Star Individual” for Labor and Employment (Mostly Plaintiff’s Representation) in Massachusetts by Chambers USA.
 A ‘Star’ ranking is given to lawyers with exceptional recommendations in their field.
+Nancy is the only attorney in Massachusetts who holds this distinction.

 Transactional Employment Practice